FOREX-Euro bounces after unexpectedly strong German data

 * Fed’s George, Lockhart say December taper on the agenda

-NEW YORK, Nov 22 (Reuters) - The euro rose to a four-year peak against the yen and gained for a second straight day versus the dollar on Friday after much-stronger-than-expected German business sentiment pointed to a continued rebound in Europe’s largest economy.
+NEW YORK, Nov 22 (Reuters) - The euro climbed to a four-year peak against the yen and rose for a second straight day versus the dollar on Friday after much-stronger-than-expected German business sentiment pointed to a continued rebound in Europe’s largest economy.

 Comments from Federal Reserve officials saying a reduction in stimulus would be discussed at next month’s monetary policy meeting failed to boost the dollar.
 Analysts said the market has already priced in Fed tapering talk in December, limiting its impact on the greenback.